info@amethystresearch.net

 Technology:

-compatible with single-pixel camera imaging, for methane detection in
+camera imaging, for methane detection in the MWIR

 Goal:

-and lightweight imager for UAV’s and handheld systems to boost the scope
+for UAV’s and handheld systems to boost the scope of

 Customer: